Jelly-RDF/pyjelly/docs/networkx-integration.md

 # NetworkX

-NetworkX is a Python package that represents networks as graphs and allows for their manipulation.
+NetworkX is a Python package that represents complex networks as graphs and allows for their manipulation.

 Install the following libraries: